Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 That is embarrassing.

-How good is this line from Shane Harrison writing for the BBC in Ireland?
+And how good is this line from Shane Harrison running for the BBC in Ireland?

 I thought that was fantastic.